Probate & Estate ATTORNEY in Columbus

 What is a Probate Estate?

-The “probate estate” is comprised of all property owned by the decedent that does not automatically pass to another by beneficiary designation (e.g. life insurance and IRA’s), joint ownership with right of survivorship (e.g. real estate), financial accounts (checking and savings accounts) or by operation of law (joint ownership of an asset).
-It is important to make sure you review your beneficiary designations to ensure they are up to date.
+The “probate estate” is comprised of all property owned by the decedent that does not automatically pass to another by beneficiary designation (e.g. life insurance and IRA’s), joint ownership with right of survivorship (e.g. real estate), financial accounts (checking and savings accounts), or by operation of law (joint ownership of an asset).
+It is important to make sure you review your beneficiary designations with a probate lawyer in Columbus to ensure they are up to date.

 What does it mean to Probate an estate?

-In order to probate an estate, a case must be filed in the probate court where the decedent resided immediately before death.
+In order to probate an estate, a case must be filed (ideally by a probate attorney) in the probate court where the decedent resided immediately before death.
 The decedent’s last will is filed with the probate court to be probated.
 If the decedent did not have a will, the estate (inheritances) will be in accordance with Ohio’s Descent and Distribution statute.
 It is important to have a current estate plan in place so that you have control over the distribution of your assets at your death.
+Our probate lawyers in Columbus, Ohio are here to help you with estate planning and wills.

 What are the duties of an executor or administrator?